NoobyNull/Digital-Workshop/installer/assets/readme.txt

 Full license information is available in the documentation folder.

-Thank you for using 3D-MM!
+Thank you for using Digital Workshop!